Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling: Scaling theory of the spectral form factor

-where $V$ is uniform in the unitary group of degree $N$.
-This ensemble is a single-parameter incarnation of the Poisson kernel, a matrix ensemble that previously appeared in stationary scattering settings subject to some constraint \cite{Hua1963HarmonicDomains, Mello1985InformationProblems, Beenakker1997RandomTransport, Szyniszewski2020UniversalityMeasurements}, where its functional form is tied to a multiple-scattering expansion \cite{Brouwer1995GeneralizedLeads}.
+The originally assumed basis invariance is respected when $V$ is uniformly distributed in the unitary group of degree $N$, hence, taken from the CUE.

+The resulting ensemble is a single-parameter incarnation of the Poisson kernel, a matrix ensemble that previously appeared in stationary scattering settings subject to some constraint \cite{Hua1963HarmonicDomains, Mello1985InformationProblems, Beenakker1997RandomTransport, Szyniszewski2020UniversalityMeasurements}, where its functional form is tied to a multiple-scattering expansion \cite{Brouwer1995GeneralizedLeads}.
 Here, we encounter it instead in the context of dynamics generated by a multiplicative composition law, where the dynamical flow of the scaling parameter $a(t)$ will be of central importance.